-Despite the dismissal of Prime Minister Yousuf Raza Gilani by Pakistan’s supreme court, the army is unlikely to take power.
+After Yousuf Raza Gilani is dismissed by Pakistan’s justices, the army is unlikely to take power.

-Nuclear weapons have stopped India and Pakistan from going to war again but their safety cannot be taken for granted.
+Nuclear weapons have prevented war, but their safety cannot be taken for granted.

 Although they made no concrete progress, at least the leaders of India and Pakistan are talking.